piersond/MIMICS_STODE/README.md

-# MIMICS_STODE
+# MIMICS_ODE
-Branch to test use of deSolve instead of stode
+Use deSolve ODE solver instead of stode.
+Allows for tracking spin-up time-steps.